gustafssone/zaptecwebhook/README.md

     method: get
 ```

-Remember to add an automation to turn it off.
+Remember to add an automation to turn it off, attached in file homeassistant_automations.yaml are examples.

 In Zaptec Portal UI add the public URLs: